bsierieb1/Ant_Insulin_Yan_et_al._2022/README.md

 We ran the analysis using both versions, but only included the results for the second one in the paper.

 The `data` folder contains all the inputs and outputs.
 The input is the results of differential expression analysis for each contrast (e.g. ovary in workers vs gamergates).
-All the results are in `Table_S1_DE_genes.xlsx`.
+All the input data are in `Table_S1_DE_genes.xlsx`.
 Each tab of this file was saved as a separate `.csv` file with the prefix `Table_S1_DE_genes_`.
+The `topGO_output` folder contains all the outputs, see the jupyter notebook for details.